WordPress/gutenberg/docs/contributors/code/react-native/integration-test-guide.md

 ## Expect correct element behaviour

-After querying elements and firing events, we have to verify that the logic works as expected, for this purpose we can use the same `expect` function from Jest as we use in unit tests.
-It's recommended to use the custom matcher `toBeVisible` in order to help us assure that the element is defined, is a valid React element and visible.
+After querying elements and firing events, we must verify that the logic works as expected.
+For this purpose we can use the same `expect` function from Jest that we use in unit tests.
+It is recommended to use the custom `toBeVisible` matcher to ensure the element is defined, is a valid React element, and visible.

 Here is an example: